National Models

 An integrated river and floodplain model.
 A flood routing hydrologic and hydraulic model with urban detail features, sediment transport, mudflow, and groundwater modeling.
 Please review the applicable guidance for FEMA’s Risk Mapping, Assessment, and Planning, specifically Alluvial fan guidance document titled Guidance: Alluvial Fans (Nov 2016), thoroughly before applying to alluvial fans.
 Coordination with the Regional Office is required.
 Calibration to actual flood events is required.

-Only accepted for usage within Mohave County, Pima County, Pinal County, and Maricopa County, Arizona.
+Only accepted for usage within Mohave County, Pima County, Pinal County, Maricopa County, Arizona, Union County and City of La Grande, Oregon.

 Program: StormWise (formerly ICPR4)